UpTheShipCreek/YSBD1/readme.txt

     records, which would cause problems, contrary to underestimating.

     Open: I allocate a bit of memory that carries our metadata, so we are always able to reach the file_descriptor mainly.
     The memory gets freed with on the close function.
-I tried using just a pointer to the structure inside block0 but I encountered some troubles (in the other structures mainly, ht and sht), so this looked like the cleanest solution.

     Close: Frees the external hp_info structure as well as closing the file

     InsertEntry: Here I use a pointer to the hp_info structure for all the elements of the structure that need to change and updated mid-call, so as to not call memcpy again and again.
 For the elements that remain unchanged I still use the external hp_info structure that I malloced.
-Although it is a bit of a waste of space, the only thing I essentially needed for the external structure in the file descriptor.
+Although it is a bit of a waste of space, the only thing I essentially needed the external structure for was the file descriptor.
     I also define again and again the block info margin, which basically points at the end of the space reserved for records and at the start of the space reserved for the metadata.
 I define it again at the start of the GetAllEntries.
     The insertion itself works as described in the lectures.
 We check the last block for space, if there isn't any or if the last block is also block0